- Travel and Places»

 Unwashed or Dirty Sheets

 Every hotel guest expects a good bed and clean bedding.
 On an occasion when I overnighted in a hotel on the Thai - Malaysian border, the sheets on my bed weren't very clean and had a strange odor.
-What's worse is that my travelling companion found pubic hairs on the sheets in his room!
+What's worse is that my traveling companion found pubic hairs on the sheets in his room!

 Noisy Occupants on My Hotel Floor

-On a recent trip to Taiwan in 2014, I stayed in a one star hotel in the old district of Taipei.
+On a recent trip to Taiwan in 2014, I stayed in a one-star hotel in the old district of Taipei.
 It so happened that a lot of tourists from China were lodged in the same hotel.
 These Chinese really made a lot of noise early in the morning when they were checking out of their rooms.